bdevorem/WebPortfolio-Hugo/content/hoc/r02/index.md

 Anyways, the game seems to be an early example of a few tropes with video games that is still happening today:

- 1. Head shots do more damage.
+ 1. *Head shots do more damage*.
 In lots of shooter games, shooting for the head became all the rage.
 There are games where a gun can kill in one shot to the head or three to the body.
 This took that to the extreme.
 One shot to the weak spot kills the AT-AT, but you need FORTY EIGHT shots to the body to destroy it!
- 2. People love survival games.
+ 2. *People love survival games*.
 A huge portion of the love for Call of Duty is this survival game mode where you fight Nazi Zombies.
 People really like the idea of playing a game until they lose.
 Personally, I hate these things in single player games.
 They work fine if you have a few friends with you, but with one person, I'd much rather be told an interesting story, and I'd much rather win than play for eight hours just to lose.
- 3. Games based off movies are bad.
+ 3. *Games based off movies are bad*.
 I don't understand people who buy games based off movies, they're never any good since they're just cash grabs.
 Bird Verse Camel isn't a terrible game, but it's not as memorable as a lot of the other Atari games.
 It does have one distinguishing feature, though - you shoot at a constant rate, rather than firing again as soon as your bullet disappears, which was really common.